Skip to Content

 How we collect your data

-This personal data is provided directly by our clients, through our secure online portals, via questionnaires and document uploads, by email, by phone, or through in-person consultation.
+This personal data is provided directly by our clients, through our secure online portal, via questionnaires and document uploads, by email, by phone, or through in-person consultation.

 How we use your data and the legal bases for that use